 Did Shahid Kapoor REFUSE Karan Johar's Offer To Star In Hindi Remake Of 'Dear Comrade'?

 Ever since Karan Johar announced that he will be remaking Vijay Deverakonda's 'Dear Comrade' in Hindi, there have been various speculations about the film's leading cast.
-While the makers are quite tight-lipped about who would be reprising Vijay Deverakonda and Rashmika Mandanna's role in the Hindi version, the latest name doing the rounds would take you by surprise.
+While the makers are quite tight-lipped about who would be reprising Vijay Deverakonda and Rashmika Mandanna's role in the Hindi version, the latest name doing the rounds will take you by surprise.

 Want to know more?
 Then, scroll down to read.